asmasonomics/asmasonomics.github.io/courses/2024-03-22_BABS4_Biochem_DataWorkshop4.markdown

 ```
 ![mu correlation by distance](/assets/coursefiles/2024-03_66I/plots/04_mu_001.png){:class="img-responsive"}
 <p align="justify">
+This plot shows correlation values between the expression of different genes and <i>gam<i> (y axis) and how far away from <i>gam</i> each of those genes is (x axis).
+Most genes are quite a long way from <i>gam</i> (>100,000 bases away; >10^5 bases) and have varying to little correlation.
+However, genes closest to the prophage region are well correlated with <i>gam</i>.<br/>
-There certainly does seem to be a strong positional effect to correlated expression across the mu prophage region.<br/>
+This suggests there is a strong positional effect to expression across the mu prophage region.<br/>
 <details>
    <summary>But does this actually prove they are transcribed together?</summary>
    No!
 For bacteria, such a good correlation is <b>highly</b> suggestive, but again, non-conclusive.
    <br/><br/>
 </details>
 With short read sequencing, the reads themselves are too short to cover the span of distance.
-The only way would be to see read pairs spanning the region, but this (with a distance over a few hundred bases) is unlikely to occur due to size selection during library prep. <br/>
+The only way would be to see read pairs spanning the region, but this (with a distance over a few hundred bases) is unlikely to occur due to size selection during library prep. <br/><br/>
 <details>
    <summary>Can you think of a sequencing-based technology that could resolve this?</summary>
    Long read sequencing.
 In theory these methods capture the entire length of a transcript, even if that is an entire operon.
 For such a specific question (which could be solved with the right PCR primers...), long read sequencing is probably expensive overkill, unless you wanted to confirm other co-transcribed regions at the same time.
 Always think about narrow vs broad use in the context of financial decisions in experimental planning.<br/><br/>